Reading time: 9 minutes

 As the summer approached in the European theatre, things were heating up in more ways than one.
 Not only had Germany activity in the Mediterranean increased, it looked more and more likely that Fascist Italy would act on its dreams of once again making it a Roman lake by joining Berlin in its war against Britain and France.

-The Royal Australian Navy sent several ships to support the British fleet to head off Axis ambitions in the Med and in late May it joined the fleet operating out from Alexandria, Egypt, which was then a British protectorate.
-On June 10th the Italians declared war.
-British fleet admiral Andrew Cunningham wasted no time and immediately sent out the fleet, including the HMAS Sydney, to go and pick a fight with the Italians.
+The Royal Australian Navy sent several ships to support the British fleet in heading off Axis ambitions in the Med.
+In late May the HMAS Sydney joined the British fleet operating out from Alexandria, Egypt, which was then a British protectorate, just in time for the Italian declaration of war on June 10th.
+Fleet admiral Andrew Cunningham wasted no time and immediately sent out the fleet to go and pick a fight with the would-be heirs of Rome.

 Oriel Ramsay, a crewmember on HMAS Sydney recalled in a 2004 interview with the Australians at War Film Archive that the ship quickly became a bit of a celebrity as one of the first Australian ships in the war: it was the first one to bombard an Italian port (the Libyan port of Bardia in early June) and also the first to sink an Italian ship, the destroyer Espero.